Skip to main content

 Add equipment order (optional)

-If the merchant requires physical terminal hardware, create an equipment order on the lead.
+If the merchant requires physical terminal hardware, create an equipment order on the application.

 6